autometrics-dev/autometrics-shared/SPEC.md

 The fully-qualified module or file path of the `function`.
 The combination of the `function` and `module` labels MUST be sufficient to uniquely identify the function within the project's source code.
 The exact contents of this label value are assumed to be language-specific.

+**Note:** There is an [ongoing discussion](https://github.com/orgs/autometrics-dev/discussions/28) about whether the class should be added to the `module` label or if there should be a separate `class` label.

 ### `objective.name`

 If a function has an [SLO](#service-level-objectives-slos) attached, this label contains the user-specified name of the objective.
 If there is no SLO attached, this label MAY be absent or empty (`""`).